 - to seek an employees agreement to a proposed change in employment terms

-- to advise employees that where the change of terms is not agreed, a consultation meeting will take place
+- to advise employees that where the change of terms is not agreed upon, a consultation meeting will take place

 - only for employees based in England, Wales or Scotland